-In this course students will learn about corrosion, oxidation, and electrolysis, and the theory behind corrosion protection.
-They will learn to select materials, tools, and equipment for surface preparation, clean and sand substrates, apply masking materials, operate, and maintain spray guns in order to protect substrates from corrosion.
+Students will learn about corrosion, oxidation, and electrolysis, and the theory behind corrosion protection.
+They will learn to select materials, tools, and equipment for surface preparation, clean and substrates, apply masking materials, operate, and maintain spray guns to protect substrates from corrosion.